 Animal-Kind International | Our History

-Although Karen Menczer started Animal-Kind International in 2007, many of the relationships between AKI and our Partners go back even further.
+Although Karen Menczer started Animal-Kind International in 2007, many of the relationships between AKI and our Partners go back much further.
 The seeds of AKI were planted when Karen lived in Uganda from 1997-2002 and volunteered with the Uganda Society for the Protection and Care of Animals.

 Karen had volunteered in the animal welfare field in the US for over 20 years before she moved to Uganda, so she was well aware of the difficulties faced by animal welfare activists in the States.